 Please see this article: “Aquarium Cleaning”

 Check your filters (especially large capacity filers such as canister or large sump filters) for buildup of mulm/sludge.
-Under gravel filters can be a major contributors due to trapped decomposing waste under the plates and gravel, especially not cared for well Ornaments, decorative rocks and gravel can also trap copious amounts of decomposing organic waste.
+Under gravel filters can be a major contributors due to trapped decomposing waste under the plates and gravel, especially not "properly cared for" Ornaments, decorative rocks and gravel can also trap copious amounts of decomposing organic waste.

 Please also read this article: